fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 }
 ```

-Note the tree marked lines.
+Note the three marked lines.
 The first sets initial value for the array, and using the second you get the object <i>values</i> where Formik keeps the form data, and the third line passes the diagnosis array to _ArrayField_ components that takes care of adding diagnosis to the array.

 #### 9.25: patientor, step10

-Extend your solution to support <i>two</i> entry types, and you do not have to handle the errors, it is enough if a entry can be created if the form is filled up with valid data.
+Extend your solution to support <i>two</i> entry types.
+You do not have to handle the errors, it is enough if a entry can be created, if the form is filled up with valid data.

 The easiest (but not the most elegant) way to do this exercise is to have a separate form for each different entry type.